Detection of a sparse submatrix of a high-dimensional noisy matrix: Extensions

 \subsection{Extension to general law from an exponential family}

 In many applications, we do not have Gaussian observations.
-Instead, we have observations $ X_{ij} $, i.i.d. with probability density $g_{\theta_{ij}}$ from an exponential family, for all $ i=1,...,N, $ and $j=1,...,M$.
+Instead, we have observations $ X_{ij} $, i.i.d. with probability density $g_{\theta_{ij}}$ from an exponential family, for all $ i=1,\ldots,N, $ and $j=1,\ldots,M$.
 We explain here how to use the previous testing procedures in order to deal with such setups and check that results similar to the case of Gaussian variables hold in this case.
+The exponential model will behave like a Gaussian model when the number of data is large, by asymptotic equivalence.
+We expect that the optimal detection boundary is the one for the Gaussian model properly rescaled.

 We assume that the laws belong to an exponential family in the general form